raghav-20/PowerBI-Project/README.md

 # PowerBI-Project
-This is my First PowerBI Project analyzing the walmart Data
+This is my First PowerBI Project analyzing the Walmart Data